 Sarah’s Backstage Pass was granted an interview with writer, actress and artist Charlyne Yi and actor Jake Johnson both starring in the film “Paper Heart.”
 We met at the James Hotel in Chicago in July a few weeks before the opening of the film.

-Charlyne Yi: Petite, sweet, natural, confident, creative, lovely, smart and above all very cool!
+Backstage Notes: Charlyne Yi: Petite, sweet, natural, confident, creative, lovely, smart and above all very cool!
 Dressed in comfy clothes; jeans, t-shirt, soft suede shoes.
 She has a beautiful smile with a contagious laugh.

-Jake Johnson: Relaxed, fun, easy going, smart, hip, supportive, cool, great smile, instantly likeable.
+Jake Johnson: Relaxed, fun, easy going, smart, hip, supportive, cool, great smile, instantly likable.
 Dressed in a long sleeve shirt and slacks.
 He’s a product of Midwest schooling attending one of the most prestigious High School’s in Illinois; New Trier.
 Jake also attended University of Iowa and finished his college education at New York School of Film.

 This is going to appear out of the ordinary, but I must admit that I connected with Charlyne on-screen before I met her in person.
 When it became clear that this talented young woman was responsible for the bulk of the film, (script, acting, set designs).
 I was over-whelmed with joy; as I taught gifted students for over twenty years.
 Charlyne could have easily been a student in one of my classes.
 My goal was to teach students to express their creativity and talents.
 In “Paper Heart,” written by Charlyne, she sings, acts and creates.
 To see her display the qualities that I attempted to instill in my students all those years was a truly an emotional moment for me.
 I wanted to stand up and applaud as my heart was soaring.